At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 Hearing the missionary call

-To prepare for this mission, I went to Malone College (now Malone University) in Canton, Ohio to earn a Bachelor of Arts degree in Christian Ministries.
+To prepare for this mission, I went to Malone College (now Malone University) in Canton, Ohio to earn a Bachelor of Arts degree in Christian Ministries, which is the course that many take to prepare for pastoral ministry as well as missionary work.

 During my time at Malone College, I was on the staff of the local Youth for Christ / Campus Life, and started a few Campus Life groups at local high schools.
 A friend at the college also introduced me to puppet ministry, and I began to make puppets and perform with them.